Aberdeen Standard's Gars and its offspring at Invesco and Aviva have lost billions in assets since the start of 2018.

-Gars has taken the brunt of the outflows – but the reality is its two closest competitors have been lacklustre when it comes to performance.
+Gars has taken the brunt of the outflows, but the reality is that its two closest competitors have been lacklustre when it comes to performance.

-Over the past three years all funds are in the red, with losses of 2.7% for Gars, compared with 1.2% for GTR and 4.6% for Aims.
+Over the past three years, all funds have been in the red, with losses of 2.7% for Gars, compared with 1.2% for GTR and 4.6% for Aims.

-All three have lagged behind the Alternative Ucits Multi-Strategy peer group average, which has gained 2.3% over the same time frame.
+All three have lagged behind the Alternative Ucits Multi-Strategy peer group average, which gained 2.3% over the same timeframe.
 This compares with a 30.4% gain by the FTSE All-Share and an 8% rise in the value of gilts.

-Aims in particular had a woeful end to the year, falling 5.2% in December’s turbulent market, greater even than the 3.8% decline in the value of the FTSE All-Share – by contrast Gars fell 0.3%, while GTR turned in a respectable 0.5% gain.
+Aims in particular had a woeful end to the year, falling 5.2% in December’s turbulent market, greater even than the 3.8% decline the value of the FTSE All Share.
+By contrast, Gars fell 0.3%, while GTR turned in a respectable 0.5% gain.

 JP Morgan leads the funds taking in the most net new money in the peer group, with James Elliot and Shrenick Shah’s Global Macro Opportunities fund up £1.7 billion net over the period across both UK and European versions.
-While Amundi is in second place with its Absolute Return Multi-Strategy Fund having net inflows of £0.8 billion.
+Amundi is in second place, with its Absolute Return Multi-Strategy fund having net inflows of £0.8 billion.

 Across the multi-asset spectrum, though, Allianz Income and Growth has been the bestselling fund in Europe over this period – in any asset class – taking in £7.1 billion of net new money.